chris-allsman/MC_GRN/README.md

 It is worth noting that the input files have been shrunken considerably (by removing a random sample of non-transcription factor genes from the counts matrices) and the parameterization for the GENIE3 graph construction algorithm are set to construct a small number of trees with a low depth.
 Therefore, the results of this script will differ considerably from those presented in our paper.
 Replacing the input count files in `./python/resources` with the original data sources, GENIE3 parameters with those presented in our paper, and the bulk/single cell CSV files in `./python/resources` with assignments generated from R scripts should give comporable results.

 Although the count files were reduced in size, they are still somewhat large (on the order of 50 MB) in order for some amount of signal to be captured, therefore running the Python module will not be instantaneous.
 On our hardware (12 GB RAM, GPU not utilized) it took about 160 seconds to execute.

+### Running Python on Colab

+We have also provided a Google Colab notebook containing the code defined in the Python module at https://colab.research.google.com/drive/187TOcZexDtm7zhtNm-RBeAoErPGR_wm7?usp=sharing.
+To run it, all files in the directory `./python/resources` from this repository must be added to a directory `./resources` in the working directory of the runtime.
+Cells under the header "Package Installation" and "Utility Functions" must be executed first, but the remaining three sections can be executed independently.

 ## Original Data Sources
 The mouse counts were derived from https://singlecell.broadinstitute.org/single_cell/study/SCP1711/mouse-colon-stroma-inflammation#study-summary and the yeast counts and gold standard network were derived from https://zenodo.org/record/5272314.